Cyberattack hits check-in systems at some of Europe’s busiest airports

 Heathrow, Brussels and Berlin airports among major European hubs confirming disruptions as a result of the attack.

-A cyberattack targeting check-in and boarding systems has disrupted air traffic and caused delays at some of Europe’s busiest airports.
+A cyberattack targeting check-in and boarding systems has disrupted air traffic and caused delays at major airports across Europe.

 Some operations at a number of airports, including London’s Heathrow, were taken offline on Saturday after a service provider’s software was hit in the attack.